psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 Borough Court.— Before the Mayor, (Edward Way, esq.), and A. Clarke, esq.

-Benjamin Breaks was cbarged by P.C.
+Benjamin Breaks was charged by P.C.
 Hobbs with being drunk and disorderly, on Saturday night, in the Tontine yard.
 Witness deposed that the defendant was drunk and making a great noise, and that when turned out of the public-houses, he often got persons to go into his own.
-The defendant denied the cbarge, but Mr. Grapes, Inspector of Police, corroborated Hobbs' evidence.— The defendant, in answer to the Bench, said be only earnt 8s a week.
+The defendant denied the charge, but Mr. Grapes, Inspector of Police, corroborated Hobbs' evidence.— The defendant, in answer to the Bench, said be only earnt 8s a week.
 Fined 5s and 5s costs, and allowed a fortnight to pay it.

 ```